Yellowstone Wolverine Captured on Trail Camera for First Time

 OutdoorHub

-An animal not often seen around National Park was captured on film in a trail cam video last month, officials say.
-Video of the wolverine is very exciting for park biologists, who say this is the first video footage of the species since remote cameras have been deployed in the park.
+An animal not often seen around Yellowstone National Park was captured on film in a trail cam video last month, officials say.
+Video of the Yellowstone wolverine is very exciting for park biologists, who say this is the first video footage of the species since remote cameras have been deployed in the park.

 Pretty awesome, right?
 Being from Michigan – and the college basketball fan that I am – I have to say this is easily my favorite thing I’ve seen all week.
 Go Blue!

-Climate-change models predict that by 2050, the spring snowpack needed for wolverine denning and hunting will be limited to portions of the southern Rocky Mountains, the range, and greater Yellowstone, of which only the latter currently has a population.
+Climate-change models predict that by 2050, the spring snowpack needed for wolverine denning and hunting will be limited to portions of the southern Rocky Mountains, the Sierra Nevada range, and greater Yellowstone, of which only the latter currently has a population.

 Despite rarely being seen, wolverines are actually active year round.
 Except for when they are breeding, wolverines prefer to live a solitary life (who could blame them these days!).
 Their breeding period takes place between April and October where females will have a litter of 2-4 cubs (or kits).
 Females give birth in dens excavated in deep snow, under log jams, or uprooted trees in avalanche chutes.